jhnbyrn/951-KLR-PAGES/ignition_timing.md

   add 2F dwell angle back again
 ```

 This ensures that if the dwell should have started before the reference sensor interrupt routine, then at least it'll start in that routine instead of waiting for the next speed sensor pulse.
+This could happen at higher rpm where there's very little time available between ignition events.

 Adding the dwell angle back to the total ensures that the next ignition event that happens in the speed sensor routine will be firing the spark.